geluso/learn-programming-programming-board-games/00-intro-to-programming/00-programming-programming.md

 One thing worth mentioning right off the bat: it's a common misconception that programming requires lots of math.
 Don't be discouraged!
 This is not true!
 Programming is more about logic than math.
-Especially in my own personally programming I rarely use anything more complicated than that distance forumula.
+Especially in my own personally programming I rarely use anything more complicated than that distance formula.

 Now that you've seen one program in whole, let's continue talking more about each individual parts.